Research Intelligence ServicesFor faculties and research groups

 The university library offers a range of bibliometric and research impact services for faculties and research groups to assist in research evaluations, profiling, and decision-making.

 The library supports faculty managers and heads of research units in the preparation of periodic research evaluation reports and external peer review.
 Together with the unit under assessment, we develop suitable metric strategies that allow for both accounting of past performance and strategic decision-making for the future.
-For fixed research evaluations, please contact us at least two weeks in advance.
+For fixed research evaluations, please contact us well in advance (a couple of weeks).

 Next, to standard reports, the library offers question-driven bibliometric support for research groups and units.
 Questions we help to answer can pertain to publication strategies, internationalization, research cooperation, and (inter)disciplinary profiling.
 The processing time will depend on the type of question.